Main Naahin Maakhan Khaayo

 Main Naahin Maakhan Khaayo is a popular Indian bhajan, a Hindu devotional song written by 15th-century mystic-poet, Surdas set to Raga Ramkali.
 It is written in Braj Bhasha, a Central Indo-Aryan language native to Braja, and epitomizes Vātsalya (Parental Love) Rasa describing an episode from the lilas of Krishna.

 Popular culture

 The bhajan was popularised by singers like Lata Mangeshkar, Anup Jalota and Kundan Lal Saigal.
-Song was also included in B.R.
+The song was also included in B.R.
 Chopra's television series Mahabharat and it was performed by Nitin Mukesh.